 To be honest I have no idea what these terms academically mean in political science, but I do deem these words as essential source of the whole 1984 story.

 It is hard for me not to think of this book beyond a novel.
-Sure it is a fantasy in a world where inequality is brought to extreme, but it is Winston's struggle with himself, the compromise under torture and evetually uncontrollable surrenderness that entrills me.
-The feeling of Me against the World is spread everywhere of the book.
-Comrades are not friend to share the secret thought with.
+Surely it is a fantasy in a world where inequality is brought to extreme, but it is Winston's struggle with himself, the compromise under torture, and the evetually uncontrollable surrenderness that enthrills me.
+The feeling of Me against the World is widespread throughout the book.
+Comrades are not friends to share the secret thought with.
 Julia is not the kind of person who understands the meaning of words.
-Even worse, O'Brien, who understands every thought Winston has and be even superior, is a definite believer in Big Brother's doctrines.
+Even worse, O'Brien, who can correspond every thought Winston has and be even superior, is a definite believer in Big Brother's doctrines.
 Either you lie to yourself to madness, or you choke yourself to blindness.
-Either way, on the other side of the society is never a wise way to survive.
+Constant self-deceiving can be untolerable, whereas standing on the contrary of society is never a wise way to survive.

-As a child, we absord without doublethink.
-In adolescence, we become skeptical and challenge the common rules.
-There is always a breaking point when we either accept the world as it is and fit in, or we change what we reckon as unreasonable and rebel.
+As a child, we absord without doublethinking.
+In adolescence, people become skeptical and challenge the orthodoxy.
+There is always a watershed when we either accept the world as it is and fit in, or we change what we reckon as unreasonable and rebel.
 Most of the time, the former is chosen after the latter been tried.
-Eventully suffocated by love for the Big Brother, Winston's last hope is out.
-The most deperating moment is that he realized he becomes real dead.
+Eventually suffocated by instinctive love for the Big Brother, Winston's last hope is out.
+The most desperating moment is when he consciously realized that he has become real dead.